geodezyx.stats package

 it can be imported directly with: from geodezyx import stats

-The GeodeZYX Toolbox is a software for simple but useful functions for Geodesy and Geophysics under the GNU LGPL v3 License
+The geodezyx toolbox is a software for simple but useful functions for Geodesy and Geophysics under the GNU LGPL v3 License

-Copyright (C) 2019 Pierre Sakic et al. (IPGP, sakic@ipgp.fr) GitHub repository : https://github.com/GeodeZYX/geodezyx-toolbox
+Copyright (C) 2019 Pierre Sakic et al. (IPGP, sakic@ipgp.fr) GitHub repository : https://github.com/IPGP/geodezyx

 geodezyx.stats.least_squares.bins_middle(bin_edges)